PaymentKit.js

 Before collecting payment details, create a checkout session on your server.
 This generates a secure token that authorizes the frontend to process the payment.

-$curl -X POST https://api.paymentkit.com/api/{account_id}/checkout-sessions/ \
+$curl -X POST https://app.paymentkit.com/api/{account_id}/checkout-sessions/ \

 > -H "Authorization: Bearer sk_test_..." \